gchux/cloud-run-ssh/README.md

 As of version `v2.0.0` the **`Cloud Run SSH Server`** can also be deployed as a sidecar which allows to **individually access and troubleshoot Cloud Run instances** running application code.

-This operation mode does not require any modifications to the main –ingress– application container so that you can perform tests using its default configuration.
+This operation mode does not require any modifications to the main –ingress– application container so that you can perform the required troubleshooting using its default configuration; this effectively means that any other containers remain immutable.

 In order to SSH into the sidecar in any **Cloud Run running instance**, you'll need: